 With over one billion people living with some form of disability, designing accessible websites is not optional anymore.
 Moreover, having an inaccessible website could be grounds for a lawsuit, so it’s best to adapt and make accessible design a part of your regular workflow.

 However, designing accessible websites is more than knowing how to edit a mobile version of a WordPress website.
-In this article, we’ve gathered the best tools and resources that will help you design accessible websites.
+This article has gathered the best tools and resources that will help you design accessible websites.

 Let’s start this off with a list of Web Accessibility Guidelines.
 After all, if you want to make sure your websites are accessible, knowing what makes a website accessible is a must.

 This tool lets you test your website for accessibility.
-It will scan your site and highlight potential accessibility issues as well as show you where your website does well in terms of being accessible to everyone.
+It will scan your site, highlight potential accessibility issues, and show you where your website does well in terms of being accessible to everyone.

-This reference list is a collection of different checks and tests that you can use to test a website for accessibility without relying on third-party tools.
+This reference list is a collection of checks and tests that you can use to test a website for accessibility without relying on third-party tools.
 It also includes a list of tools to help you test website accessibility.

 Thanks to this tutorial, you’ll learn how to make websites more accessible for people who have dyslexia.
 The tutorial covers five simple tweaks that you can apply to any website design that makes your website easier to understand and read.

 Stark is a plugin for Sketch App and Adobe XD that ensures your projects are accessible from the get-go.
 The plugin comes with a built-in contrast checker and color blindness simulation, with color suggestions next to the product roadmap.

 This online tool will help you choose colors for your design project with enough contrast and meet accessibility guidelines.
 The tool also lets you see how your chosen colors appear to people who suffer from color blindness.

 Contrast is a Mac-only app that lets you check your user interface to ensure it has enough contrast.
 The app sits in your menu bar and is easy to use in any design application.